Cornflakes-code/Cornflakes-code/README.md

 - 👋 Hi, I’m John
 - 👀 I’m interested in C++ / OpenGL / Blender
 - 🌱 I’m currently writing an OpenGL engine.
-In reality I am doing it to learn OpenGL but who knows?
+In reality I am doing it to learn OpenGL (with a layering of multi-threaded memory management on top) but who knows?
 Maybe I will use the engine to do something constructive (it has a real nice games loop).

 - 📫 You can reach me at jfwebb808 on gmail